 Before going into the how, let’s very briefly go into the why: indeed why is it that Procurement sits under Finance.

 Most CFOs like to maintain tight control over cash flow, and therefore over expenditure.
 It therefore suited them to have reins over the CPO to ensure that the procurement expenditure was aligned with the budget and forecast.
+This way, the business could create maximum procurement efficiency.
 Any unforeseen expenditure would have to be budgeted for and, in cases where it could not be avoided, the CPO would receive very clear instructions on the payments terms to be negotiated.

 While this approach of the CPO reporting into finance is not completely wrong in any way, it may not be optimal either.
 As with most decisions of this nature, there is never a definite “wrong” or “right”, but the optimal point lies somewhere in between a few options.

 Now, let’s get down to what actually happened

 In 2004, I joined a London-based global mining company that had embarked on a bold and ambitious project to rethink and redesign the Buying function.
 Several options were considered to transform Buying into a world-class Supply Chain Management (SCM) function.
 The new sub-structures of SCM were Procurement, Category Management, Contracting, as well as Logistics and Warehousing.
 On all of the company’s 10 mines, these functions had historically reported into finance.
 The onsite buyers, as well as the so called “stores personnel”, reported to the mines’ financial managers.
 These managers ultimately reported to the CFO.